soumyasics/smart-parent-chmm/README.md

-## This repo have smart parent front-end & backend
+## This repo have ChildCrescendo  front-end & backend
 ### after clonning create a upload folder inside server folder.